 Kavars appeared to keep her head down, occasionally making notes, when images of the dogs were shown Monday afternoon.

 Pearlman said she also noticed visible intestinal parasites hanging from the dogs' rectums and has some concern of “parisitis spreading like wildfire” due to the unsanitary conditions.

 Byrne argued that since all the animals were removed, Kavars would have plenty of room for the 13 animals and the puppies to be born.

 He showed more recent photos of the house, which showed where Kavars had recently cleaned.

-To walk into the house, Grunhovd said he had to step over an immobile dog named Miles.
+To walk into the house, Grunhovd said he had to step over an immobile dog named Myles.

-Kavars initially wanted to keep Miles until he died.
+Kavars initially wanted to keep Myles until he died.
 Pearlman said he was humanely euthanized after the seizure, and said failure to do so could constitute neglect.

 Grunhovd, Held and Pearlman all noted the strong smell of ammonia in the house.

 Byrne asked if ammonia exposure had any effects on dogs.